os-chip-design/caravel_leros_2025/README.md

 and then include all in the wrapper for Caravel:

     make user_project_wrapper LIBRELANE_USE_NIX=1

+You can also harden all blocks and the top level in one go with

+    make -j 4 harden-all LIBRELANE_USE_NIX=1 PARALLEL=1

+where the `PARALLEL` variable enables parallel building of the blocks.

 Note that the `LIBRELANE_USE_NIX=1` can speedup the builds with Nix is installed.
 **However, it does not produce correct results on Mac currently.***